HTTPArchive/almanac.httparchive.org/src/content/en/2022/third-parties.md

 {{ figure_markup(
   image="third-party-domains-per-page-by-rank-and-category.png",
   caption="Median number of third-party domains per page by category and rank.", description="Bar chart showing the median number of third-party domains by third-party category across various website rank categories.
 The data is shown for mobile pages.
 Only ad, unknown, and video category differs significantly depending on a rank.
 For the top 1,000 websites 18 third-party domains are from ad category, 21 unknown, and 5 video.
 For the top 10,000 websites 22 are from ad category, 16 unknown, and 4 video.
 For the top 100,000 websites 15 are from ad category, 12 unknown, and 8 video.
 For the top 1,000,000 websites 7 are from ad category, 9 unknown, and 11 video.
 For all websites 4 are from ad category, 8 unknown, and 11 video.
-Data about the rest of third-party categories shows that analicts category makes up from 3 to 5 third-party domains per page, CDN 4-5 domains, consent providers 7-8, content providers 3-5, customer success 9, marketing 2-3, social 5-6, tag manager 1-2, utility category 3-4, and other category 2.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSefmoEZjMhonz5fkMTxGIywJn-T7F8vYGAaj9wF9n5l8gApihCf3WCMZtrP3Syg-9E8RD8IKZg62U7/pubchart?oid=419972852&format=interactive", sheets_gid="163918555", sql_file="number_of_third_parties_by_rank_and_category.sql"
+Data about the rest of third-party categories shows that analytics category makes up from 3 to 5 third-party domains per page, CDN 4-5 domains, consent providers 7-8, content providers 3-5, customer success 9, marketing 2-3, social 5-6, tag manager 1-2, utility category 3-4, and other category 2.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSefmoEZjMhonz5fkMTxGIywJn-T7F8vYGAaj9wF9n5l8gApihCf3WCMZtrP3Syg-9E8RD8IKZg62U7/pubchart?oid=419972852&format=interactive", sheets_gid="163918555", sql_file="number_of_third_parties_by_rank_and_category.sql"